Shopify/shopify-app-js/packages/apps/shopify-api/docs/reference/billing/update-usage-capped-amount.md

 `string`

-A URL to confirm the update to the maximum charge for the usage billing plan.
+A URL to confirm the update to the capped amount for the usage billing plan.

 ### appSubscription